 Religious and traditional constraints on progress have often delayed improvements in medical (“playing god”), biological (e.g. the Anti-GMO movement) and ethical policy (e.g. slavery, sexism, homophobia, the war on drugs) domains.
 In a sentientist world, progress would be deliberately constrained by evidence of risk or harm.

 Identity Politics tends to refer to groups forming exclusive alliances based on a particular identity, be that racial, gender, sexual preference, religion, social grouping, culture or some other characteristic.
-In a sentientist world, these various characteristics would be celebrated and could be used to identify and support groups that are disadvantaged.
-However, the alliances formed and solutions developed would not be exclusive, but would instead focus on what these different groups have in common – their sentience, which grants them equal moral consideration.
+In a sentientist world, these various characteristics and their intersections would be celebrated and could be used to identify and support groups that are disadvantaged.
+The alliances formed and solutions developed would not be exclusive, but would be more likely to focus on what these different groups have in common – their sentience, which grants them equal moral consideration.

 While a sentientist world wouldn’t automatically resolve the climate emergency we face it would have a much better chance of doing so.